-Description Assessment of Impact 15 and equipment.
+Description Assessment of Impact 15 Inadequate and ineffective security measures in place to curb theft and vandalism of municipal infrastructure.
+Lack of surveillance and security to curb theft of stock items in the yard, e.g. cables and transformers.
+Filling of vacant Section 56 posts.
+Dire financial situation.
+Inadequate funds to address all priority needs.
+Inter-directorate disconnects.
+Lack of bylaw enforcement.
+Lack of internal sector plans: Maintenance Plans, Fleet Replacement Plan, Plant and Equipment Maintenance Plan, etc Poor state of service delivery infrastructure, attributed to lack of focused and aligned investment and resources allocation.
+Dwindling staff compliment which is not aligned to current and future demands, and there is no career pathing nor succession planning in place.
+Very poor Operation & Maintenance practice and approaches (reactive than proactive).
+Even the reactive approach is poorly applied, while dealing with old infrastructure.
+Poor use of technology in Operation & Maintenance and management systems.
+Undocumented standard procedures leading to non-conformance with policies.
+Limited ability to implement new technologies and services due to outdated infrastructure and equipment.
+Manual reporting due lack of electronic system in place which might lead to mistakes.
+THREATS Insufficient bulk infrastructure to accommodate the expansion plan of the Sol Plaatje University.
+Heightened risk of service delivery collapse, due to poor condition of service delivery infrastructure.
+High levels of incidents related to Occupational Health & Safety non-compliance and poor maintenance of infrastructure and equipment.
 Deterioration of level and quality of services delivered, leading to litigations, community protests and eroded municipality reputation.
 Loss of professional and competent technical staff, due to internal instability and external competition.
 OPPORTUNITIES Improvement of service delivery infrastructure, through collaboration with sector departments, SOE's and potential investors.
 Review of organogram for alignment of functions.
 Upskilling and recruitment of competent staff at supervisory and operational levels.
 Formalisation of working relationships between Sol Plaatje Municipality's infrastructure directorate and district and provincial infrastructure related departments.
 Introduction of technology in Operation & Maintenance and infrastructure management systems.
 Application of dynamic funding models for infrastructure developments.
 Public-private partnership for resorts.
 Contribution to revenue enhancement, through local employment and investment in infrastructure development.
 Restoring consumer and community confidence towards Sol Plaatje Municipality.

-SERVICE DELIVERY BACKLOGS
+3.3 SERVICE DELIVERY BACKLOGS

 One of the main focus areas of the Sol Plaatje Municipality is to upgrade bulk infrastructure capacity complementing basic service delivery and to expedite human settlement programmes.
 These programmes are ongoing with significant achievements.
 However, the increase in the number and extent of informal areas remain major challenges and outpaces the funding availed to eradicate service delivery backlogs.
 The table below indicates that there has been an improvement in the delivery of services between 2015 and 2022.
 Piped water, electricity and a flush or chemical toilet are available to more than 90% of households.
 However, only 75% of households - down from 81% in 2015 - have refuse removal at least once a week (see table below).
-The number of households with a pit latrine or bucket system has decreased substantially since 2015.
-16
+The number of households with a pit latrine or bucket system has decreased substantially since 2015.16